aspnet-contrib/AspNet.Security.OAuth.Providers/docs/ebay.md

-# Integrating the Ebay Provider
+# Integrating the eBay Provider

 ## Example